Calculation of Zakāt: Gold and silver

 Al-Qaradawi quotes Imam Al-Shafi‘i in his Al Risalah about zakah on gold: "The Prophet of God ordered zakah on silver currency and Muslims after him collected zakah on gold.
 They were either depending on a hadith of the Prophet that never reached our times or applying analogy because of the similarities between gold and silver as money, since both were used in several countries as measures and store of value."

 Jewellery and precious metals — such as gold and silver — come under zakat even if they are used merely for decorative purposes.

 Zakat can be calculated on property, gold, income, diamond, etc. and before paying zakat, It is important to see who are eligible for zakat.
+The gold considered in determining the Zakat threshold is 24 karats because 21, 18, and other karats are not pure gold; they are mixed with other metals and alloys.
+If someone has gold of another karat, such as 22, 21, 18, 14, 10, or any other, Zakat is obligatory only on the pure part of it.

 Farm produce

 According to al-Qardawi, the grains and fruits mentioned in the hadith on zakah are limited to wheat, rye, date and raisins.
-However, the majority of scholars prescribed zakah on different kinds of grains and fruits by analogy to those grains and fruits mentioned by the Prophet, (p) instead of restricting zakah to the items stated in the hadith. ...
+However, the majority of scholars prescribed zakah on different kinds of grains and fruits by analogy to those grains and fruits mentioned by Muhammad instead of restricting zakah to the items stated in the hadith. ...
 By the same token, we apply the analogy to silk, milk and other animal products because they are similar to honey, which is mentioned in the Traditions. ...
-It is reported that 'Umar used analogy with respect to zakah when he ordered zakah on horses after he realized that they had become high in value, saying, "Should we only take one sheep out of every forty sheep and leave horses with nothing?"
+It is reported that 'Umar used an analogy with respect to zakah when he ordered zakah on horses after he realized that they had become high in value, saying, "Should we only take one sheep out of every forty sheep and leave horses with nothing?"
 'Umar was followed in that respect by Abu Hanifah13.

 The classic fiqh nisab for dates or grain is five wasq (609.84 kg), so that no zakat is due if the amount of dates or grain possessed is less than that.
 Zakah is payable on the gross yield of land for each crop.